M0kcry/Notes-THM/README.md

 -wget [URL or Breadcrumb trail].
 Downloads a file from a specified URL.

+-curl [URL]. curl is a tool for transferring data from or to a server.

--echo <text> outputs the text we write between after the command.
+-echo [text]. outputs the text we write between after the command.

--whoami [/] outputs the user id.
+-whoami [/]. outputs the user id.

 -pwd prints the full name of the actual working directory.